arez/arez/README.md

  - activated
 (Is all this just dev tools?)

+* Read-Write transactions should not be able to be nested within other types of transactions.

 * dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?
   Maybe all disposes should run after all reactions complete